 InstructionForCreditorAgent is filled from field72 information with code “/ACC/” or code “/PHONBEN/” or code “/TELEBEN/”.
 These last 2 codes have an ISO equivalent code respectively “”/PHOB/” and “/TELB/” while the other code /ACC/ has no ISO equivalent.
 In order to optimise the translation, the type of configuration is analysed first in order to better fill the InstructionForCreditorAgent limited to 2 occurrences and made of an ISO Code and a free text InstructionInformation of maximum 140 characters.

 If information from Field 72 must be truncated the sign “+” is added as last character.

+Additional cases to be considered as per CBPR+ WG change request V2.1 in pacs.009 CORE used to settle a previously sent pacs.009 ADV.
+A specific code /UDLC/ can be carried in InstructionForCreditorAgent.InstructionInformation (refer to SubfunctionInstructionForCreditorAgent).
+As a consequence, there are 2 additional cases to consider in the translation back to MX : /UDLC/ and /ACC/ both present and /UDLC/ is present without /ACC/. /UDLC/Info is expected to use max 1 occurrence of InstructionInformation otherwise it is truncated.
+If both /UDLC/ and /ACC/ are present and if /PHONBEN/ or /TELEBEN/ are also present, these last 2 codes are not translated.
+IF /ACC/ is absent and /UDLC/ is present there is still room left for /PHONBEN/ and/or /TELEBEN/ in the other occurrence of InstructionInformation

+In any case, /UDLC/Info is translated to the last available occurrence of InstuctionInformation (see rationale in SubfunctionInstructionForCreditorAgent)

 Name